KumaTea/top-friends/README.md

 And it **only** counts those who you are following.

 ## Public Service?
 I currently don't have such a plan.
 But... it's open source!
-You may do it yourself of ypu want.
+You may do it yourself if you want.